-In late August, each applicant was notified of their project eligibility and/or scoring by Housing and Community Development (HCD) reviewing staff.
+Community Development (HCD) reviewing staff.
 Appeals for such findings were due within three days of notification (due by August 29, 2016).
-The SGC intends to announce award recommendations in

-September 2016, with Council approval/action over the following months.
+The SGC intends to announce award recommendations NO LATER THAN OCTOBER 1, 2016, with Council approval/action over the following months.
 For any questions regarding the AHSC program and/or activities associated with additional Cap and Trade auction proceeds, please contact Rob Terry at (559) 233-4148 Ext.
 222 or via email at rterry@fresnocog.org.

 Action: Information.
-Direction may be provided at the discretion of the Committee.
+Direction may be provided at the discretion of the Policy Board.

-M. Active Transportation Program Cycle 3 Update (Chelsea Gonzales) [INFORMATION]
+L. Active Transportation Program Cycle 3 Update (Chelsea Gonzales) [INFORMATION]

-Exhibits: I M. ATP Cycle 3 FCOG Regional Guidelines I M. ATP Cycle3 Application I M. ATP-Cycle3-Application_Instructions(4-25-16)
+Exhibits: I L. ATP Cycle 3 FCOG Regional Guidelines .
+ATP Cycle3 Application  I L. ATI P-Cycle3 Instructions